 I am lucky enough to live only 2 hours from one of the most charming cities in America.
 I do not take advantage of its proximity enough, but one day in June, my friend Brittani and I took off to explore all that Charleston had to offer.
-It is a city filled with good food and colorful architecture, the perfect place to wander around on a warm summer afternoon.

 Our first stop in Charleston, was Circe’s Grotto, a small sandwich shop on Wentworth Street.
 I ordered the grilled cheese “Circe’s Style” and it was absolutely delicious.